chrisrouse1415/chrisrouse1415/content/posts/tutoringonline1.md

 summary: "Why I've spent (at least) 1000 hours of my life tutoring"
 ---

-*I plan to write future posts explaining the tools and approaches I use along with things I've learnt.*
+*Future posts will focus on practival recommendations*

-I’ve been tutoring online since my first year of University in 2018 and after ~1000 hours of lessons I can highly recommend it.
-I have probably as much time again thinking about it and here are some thoughts
+I’ve been tutoring online since my first year of University in 2018 and after ~1000 hours of (mostly maths) lessons I can highly recommend it.
+I have probably as much time again thinking about it, but before getting to how it's worth explaining why.

-I have a Bachelor's in Physics and I've tutored mostly Maths to students studying for their GCSEs.
-Obviously how feasible this is depends on the skills you have to teach.
-It's worth noting that my experience is biased by this being a high-demand subject and a relatively easy one to teach online.

-### Why Tutor?

-The boring answer is of course money.
-But then why not work in a bar or supermarket?
-Tutoring has a few things going for it, including but not limited to:
+### The boring answers
+Compared to most casual work open to young people tutoring offers:

 1. **Extreme flexibility**

-     A reason to tutor online in particular, maximum flexibility, easy rescheduling, no time spent commuting, it's almost too good to be true.
+     Online tutoring in particular offers easy (re)scheduling with no time spent commuting, it's almost too good to be true.
 2. **Higher pay**

     I started earning £10ph in 2018 and this increased steadily over time to a peak of £40ph, the ceiling is of course far higher than that.
-3. **White collar work experience**

-    Most casual work is of little value to white collar employers but I continue to include tutoring on my CV as I feel I can tell a very clear story about how the skills I've developed are of value in an office.
-4. **Fun / Fulfillment**
+3. **CV Content**

+    I find it easy to tell a story about how tutoring makes me a better employee

+These are great for the starving university student, but don't quite explain why I still take on students 6 years later with a full-time job.

+### The real answers
+**Explaining things well is a really useful skill to practise** In 3 years of working it's become obvious to me that explaining things is quite hard and people differ wildly in how good they are at it.
+It can be extremely frustrating (and ultimately costly) to be on the receiving end of bad explanation.
+A good explanation on the other hand is seamless, you simply go from not-understanding to understanding without paying much attention at all.

+Skill at explaining is hard to define and harder to measure but there's no doubt it can be improved and tutoring is a great venue for deliberate practice.
+I have no proof but I'm confident 1000 hours of practise has trained me to do this better and this skill propagates into every area of my life.

-     Building relationships and watching a student progress can be highly rewarding.
-The flipside is difficult students can be unpleasant to teach, but once you have some experience it's easy to be selective.
+**Building a working relationship can be fun and very rewarding** Building relationships and watching a student progress can be highly rewarding.
+The flipside of course is that difficult students can be unpleasant to teach but conveniently who you teach is (usually) up to you.

+*Disclaimer: I have a Bachelor’s in Physics and I’ve tutored mostly Maths to students studying for their GCSEs.
+Obviously your experience will depend on the skills you have to teach.
+It’s worth noting that my experience is biased by this being a high-demand subject and a relatively easy one to teach online.*